Blogs, Loan Management

 • Fund the purchase or upgrade of essential business assets, such as machinery, equipment, and real estate, which are needed for expansion and growth.

-• Loans specifically intended for acquiring or leasing equipment to build up on production capabilities.
+• Loans specifically intended for acquiring or leasing equipment to build up production capabilities.

-• Loans to meet the operational requirements in the day to day business like inventory, salaries, and utilities etc. Thai is called the working capital loan and needs to be met immediately for smooth operations.
+• Loans to meet the operational requirements of the day to day business like inventory, salaries, utilities, etc. This is called working capital loan and needs to be met immediately for smooth operations.

 These loans are designed to improve cash flow and facilitate operational efficiency, enabling SMEs to run successfully.
 They often come with tailored terms and conditions to cater to the unique challenges and needs of different business sectors.

-1. Loan Amount- Every SME business is eligible for a loan amount upto a certain limit which depends upon the classification of the business, i.e., micro, small, and medium enterprises, as defined under the MSME Act 2006.
+1. Loan Amount – Every SME business is eligible for up to a certain sum that can be availed contingent upon the classification of the business, i.e., micro, small, and medium enterprises as defined under the MSME Act 2006.

-2. Loan Objective- Lending institutions provide credit facilities on the basis of certain terms for various objectives like setting up the business, hiring manpower, purchase of specific equipment or pieces of machinery, meeting day-to-day expenses, etc. among others.
+2. Loan Objective – Further, lending institutions provide credit facilities on the basis of certain terms for various objectives like setting up the business, hiring manpower, purchase of specific equipment or pieces of machinery, meeting day-to-day expenses, etc. among others.

-3. Rate of Interest- The rate of interest charged by the lending institutions is reliant upon factors like the type of loan, credit history and financial health of the business, and lastly the interest rates prescribed by RBI.
+3. Rate of Interest – The rate of interest charged by the lending institution is reliant upon factors like the type of loan, credit history and financial health of the business, and lastly the interest rates prescribed by the RBI.

-4. Duration- The duration of an SME loan can range from as short as twelve months to up to five years depending on the loan category and objective.
+4. Duration – The duration of an SME loan may be for as little as twelve months to extending to five years contingent upon the loan category and objective.

-5. Repayment Schedule- Unlike other business loans, SME loans can easily be according to the business’s cash flow, allowing businesses to manage their finances smoothly without any stress.
+5. Repayment Schedule – Unlike other business loans, SME loans can be easily adjusted as per the business cash flow allowing businesses to function smoothly without any stress.

-6. Tax Incentives- SME loans could also bring the tax benefits to the borrower, including interest payment deductions, subject to meeting eligibility criteria.
+6. Tax Incentives – SME loans could also bring the benefit of tax incentives for the borrower allowing interest payment deductions on meeting eligibility criteria.

-7. Collateral-related Terms- On the basis of the fulfillment of certain eligibility criteria or lender policies, the lenders may or may not offer collateral-free loans.
+7. Collateral-related Terms – On the basis of the fulfillment of certain eligibility criteria or its policies, the lenders may or may not offer collateral-free loans.

-8. Credit Assessment: Before granting SME loans, lenders evaluate the creditworthiness of the applicant.
-This assessment includes a review of the borrower's credit history, repayment ability, and the financial health of the enterprise.
+8. Credit Assessment – Before granting SME loans to smaller business units, lenders evaluate the creditworthiness of the applicant.
+Their creditworthiness comprises a review of the borrower’s credit history, repayment ability, and the financial health of the enterprise.

-9. Government Support: Various SME loans are available to small businesses under the aegis of supportive government schemes and policies, such as Pradhan Mantri Mudra Yojana, Stand Up India, and Start-up India.
-These schemes offer collateral-free loans and a partly repayment guarantee from the Government.
-SMEs meeting the eligibility conditions may avail themselves of such a scheme.
+9. Government Support – Various SME loans are available to small businesses under the aegis of supportive government schemes and policies like Pradhan Mantri Mudra Yojana, Stand Up India, and Start-up India, etc. which offers collateral-free and a partial repayment guarantee from the Government.
+SMEs meeting the eligibility conditions may avail of such a scheme.

-10. Payment obligation on Borrower-To ensure the guarantee of repayment,lenders may impose the obligation of paying a predetermined sum towards the business costs of the project.
+10. Payment obligation on Borrower – To enable guarantee of repayment from the borrower towards the business loan, lenders may impose an obligation on the borrower to pay a pre-determined sum towards the business cost of the project.

-With access to better technology and e-banking procedures, the lending institutions like banks and NBFCs offer credit facilities to SMEs in India.
-These facilities include credit supply for business setup, development, maintenance and expansion through online application providing ease and convenience for SMEs.
+With access to better technology and e-banking procedures, lending institutions like banks and NBFCs offer extension of credit facilities to SMEs in India.
+These facilities include credit facilities for business setup, development, maintenance and expansion through online application bringing ease and convenience for SMEs.

 Easier Repayments

-Lending institutions now have a deeper understanding of the challenges faced by SMEs to maintain and grow their business.
-As a result they offer flexible terms of repayments and EMI schedules based on the financial condition of the business.
+Lending institutions these days have a deeper understanding of the struggles faced by SME businesses to maintain and grow their business.
+Thus, lending institutions provide flexible terms of repayment for businesses and even flexible EMI schedules contingent upon the financial condition of the business.

 Low Rates & Charges

-Since SME loans could be availed for a variety of purposes like setting up business units, hiring manpower, upgrading technology, undertaking business promotion, etc. they could enable required business cash flows to expand a business.
+SME loans can be availed for a variety of purposes like setting up business units, hiring manpower, upgrading technology, undertaking business promotion, etc. the SME loans could enable the required business cash flow to expand the business.

 Collateral-Free